Cuneytturan/posudacenter/README.md

 11) Can you see the primary keys in database?
 12) How to add an admin user?
 13) Can you list the products which, users add to their cart?
-14) How many products does this site has?
+14) How many products at specific brand and category?
 15)